-Few chosen (or rather, a few curious) know that in Pisa we not only have the famous leaning tower photographed in January 2020 even from Corsica 190 km away … but we have 3!
+A select few (or rather, a few curious ones) know that in Pisa we not only have the famous leaning tower, which became even more famous in January 2020 when it was also photographed from Corsica 190 km away, … but we have three!

-During my tours I always jokingly comment that in Pisa we have a stability problem (which is not so far from reality) and therefore we can easily create architectural wonders outside the canons.
+During my tours I always jokingly comment that in Pisa we have a “stability problem” (which is not that far from reality) and therefore we can easily “create” architectural wonders outside the norms.